 Although potatoes are a starchy vegetable, a person with diabetes can still enjoy them as part of a healthful diet.
-People with diabetes need to be aware of their carbohydrate intake at each meal.

 When a person eats something, their body converts the carbohydrates and sugars in the food into a simple sugar called glucose.